No more typing reviews! Try our Samantha, our new voice AI agent.

 "Comodo includes a firewall and antivirus in one solution.
 I also like the ability to remotely manage update packages on your systems.
 Comodo can even find a lost device and secure it remotely."

-"The DAC (Dynamic Application Containment) component of this product needs improvement."
+"The security of this solution needs improvement."

 "McAfee MVISION Endpoint could improve by an overall simplification of the solution."